 Why has Saxony Partners planted its flag at this intersection?

-“I’m motivated by how many ways technology can directly help what’s broken within healthcare,” says Stein, vice president of Saxony’s healthcare practice.
-“And Saxony has the expertise to implement those technologies.
+Simply put, we’re motivated by how many ways technology can directly help what’s broken within healthcare – and we have the expertise to implement those technologies.
 But our firm is unique because we combine that expertise with deep industry knowledge.
-We believe that technology is a tool used to achieve a business goal – it’s not the goal itself.”
+We believe that technology is a tool used to achieve a business goal – it’s not the goal itself.

 Expertise is the first differentiator.
 We have staff who have worked for healthcare organizations: providers, payers, pharma, and non-profits.
 They know intimately the challenges facing these organizations because they’ve lived them first-hand.
 They’ve been at the patient’s bedside, coded their bills, and analyzed their claims.

 Technical knowledge is the second differentiator – Saxony knows data and technology in general, and specifically within the healthcare space.
 We’ve got a bullpen of data architects, strategists, user experience experts, programmers, and project managers who have first-hand experience making complicated processes simpler, automating away manual tasks, turning data into forecasts, and saving organizations time and money.
 At our intersection of healthcare and technology, you’ll find HMS, AmerisourceBergen, and Summus/Premier, to name a few of our clients.

 We help healthcare organizations own, access, and leverage their data to save money, improve efficiencies, and drive better outcomes.
 That’s for providers, for payers, for pharma, and for fulfillment organizations.

 We help healthcare organizations determine what technology (tools, software, systems) are worth their investment.
 We help them integrate new systems into their existing technology portfolio.
 We take data from those individual systems and integrate it into a single source of truth, while maintaining the highest standards for security, privacy, and compliance.